groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-dotx-files-groupdocs-merger-java/_index.md

 - **Flexibility** – Works with Maven, Gradle, or direct JAR inclusion, making it easy to fit into any build pipeline.

 ## Introduction
 Efficient document management is essential for developers working with Microsoft Office templates like DOTX files.
-This guide demonstrates how to merge multiple DOTX templates into a single seamless document using GroupDocs.Merger for Java, an exceptional library designed for handling various document formats.
+This tutorial demonstrates how to **merge dotx java** by loading multiple DOTX templates into a single seamless document using GroupDocs.Merger for Java.

 In this tutorial, you'll learn the simplicity and power of GroupDocs.Merger for Java through practical steps:
 - Setting up your environment